 Increasing coherence is the key to healing.
 When the brain and the heart reach coherence, especially in a spirit of loving kindness and gratitude, the entire chemistry of the body is transformed.
 Stress, anger, fear, guilt and anxiety all affect the entire chemistry of the body negatively.
 Emotions like gratitude, appreciation, love, joy and compassion affect us positively.
 Everything we think, say and do affects our body chemistry for good and for ill.
 We will focus on how to develop positive emotions and clear intentions about a positive future.
-The transformation of the body through coherence will be a central theme of Grammatica.
+The transformation of the body and soul through heart coherence will be a central theme of Grammatica.
 Embodied Transformed Consciousness is the key to a coherent life and changing the world.

 Ubiquity Chartres Academy NextGen

 Beginning with Grammatica 2020, we want to welcome people under 30 to participate in the Ubiquity Chartres Academy NextGen to learn the energetics of consciousness and how they can take greater control of their attitudes, behaviors and destinies.
 We want our young people to learn how to access the invisible realms that shape our Reality.
 They are Ground Zero.
 If this next generation cannot solve our escalating global problems, human civilization will be forfeit.
 We all know this.
 In this spirit, we need to do everything we can to empower our young.
 They must do what we have failed to do — come together to solve global problems.
 To be able to do this will require the activation of their highest potential, which is what the Ubiquity Chartres Academy NextGen is being established to catalyze.

 - Jim Garrison, PhD, Founder and President of Ubiquity University, lifelong scholar of history, philosophy and religion, will be the primary faculty for Grammatica.
 This year he will be taking the lead for the entire morning session each day, combining presentations with a variety of practices.